The Defence of Partial Justification

 If you have been accused of publishing defamatory statements where some of the statements complained of were true or substantially true, you may have a defence under the defence of justification.

-Contact Harris Defamation Lawyers for a no-cost, obligation-free consultation to discuss your legal rights and options.
+Contact Harris Defamation Lawyers for a fixed-fee consultation to discuss your legal rights and options.

 Scroll to Top